virevolai/safeCOVID/docs/README.md

 This MVP did what it was supposed to do.
 I tested that a contact tracing app with a community first approach could be launched.
 If the idea has merit, it will go on with or without this project.

 If you need help and further clarity, please open a PR and I will help.
+If you are an organization interested in adopting it with the principles described, please reach out.

 But please act quickly, India is a ticking time bomb with cases doubling every 10 days, with less than 0.7 beds per 1000.
 Apple and Google's solution v1 rolls out mid-May, by then, India will likely have in excess of 100k cases.
 And that might be too late.